 3. Cost of starting a business from scratch or entry cost valuation

 By benchmarking your business with the current market conditions, you’ll have a fair idea of the value of your business.
 This means calculating how much you’ll need to invest to start the same business from the ground up.
-Your calculations need to include licencing fees, the cost of getting various types of permits, equipment, tools and devices, commercial property leasing or buying, acquiring inventory, marketing and promotion, product development, staff recruitment and training, payroll, etc.
+Your calculations need to include licensing fees, the cost of getting various types of permits, equipment, tools and devices, commercial property leasing or buying, acquiring inventory, marketing and promotion, product development, staff recruitment and training, payroll, etc.

 4. Asset valuation